TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/days/readme.md

 "Mr Wilson.
 The blood on your head is gone."

-"Well, yes, but no, no it wasn't blood, but yes."
+"Well, yes, but no it wasn't blood, but yes."

 <br>